dotgears/DefoldExtension_DrawPixelsAGG/README.md

   - `xy`: A table contains all the coordinate of the points in the polygon (Polygonal chain) , in the type of `{x1,y1,x2,y2,...,xn,yn)`.

-  - Draw a filled polygon, starting from the first point in `xy` and closed by connecting the last point to the first point.
+  - Draw a polygon, starting from the first point in `xy` and closed by connecting the last point to the first point.

 - #### `drawpixels.polyline(xy)`:

-  - `xy`: A table contains all the coordinate of the points in the polyline, in the type of `{x1,y1,x2,y2,...,xn,yn)`.
+  - `xy`: A table  all the coordinate of the points in the polyline, in the type of `{x1,y1,x2,y2,...,xn,yn)`.

-  - Draw a polyline, starting from the first point and end with the last point in `xy` table, without filling or closing.
+  - Draw a polyline, starting from the first point and end with the last point in `xy` table, without closing.